 Mr. Phan Huu Danh, residing in Tan Phuoc commune, Lai Vung district, said that his tangerine garden yielded 15 tons, the quality of the tangerines was good so traders bought them quickly.

-Mr. Huynh Van Ton - Deputy Head of the Department of Agriculture and Rural Development of Lai Vung district - said that the whole district has more than 500 hectares of pink grapefruit, of which more than 200 hectares are producing fruit for Tet.
+Mr. Huynh Van Ton - Deputy Head of the Department of Agriculture and Rural Development of Lai Vung district - said that the whole district has more than 500 hectares of pink grapefruit, of which more than 200 hectares are bearing fruit for Tet.

-"We do not want to expand the area, but only stabilize the yield from 20 - 25 tons/ha, the rest is to increase the quality and safety of the product for consumers to accept the pink grapefruit tree, which is considered sustainable," said Mr. Ton.
+"We do not want to expand the area, but only stabilize the yield at 20 - 25 tons/ha, the rest is to increase the quality and safety of the product so that consumers accept the pink grapefruit tree, which is considered sustainable," said Mr. Ton.

 This year's Lai Vung pink grapefruit has beautiful appearance, many fruits, and is quickly bought by traders - Photo: TONG DOANH